 On UNIX systems each API can be built to support either POSIX threads or "UNIX International threads" (UI threads), but not both at the same time.
 On systems which support both types of threads, you should build TETware to support the type of threads that you wish to use in test cases.
-There is no support for threads in the C and C++ APIs when TETware is installed on a Windows NT system.

-When you use a thread-safe version of one of these APIs, you must compile all application source code that uses the API (including test suite libraries, for example) with either -DTET\THREADS when using UI threads, or -DTET\POSIX\THREADS when using POSIX threads.
+When you use a thread-safe API on a UNIX system, you must compile all application source code that uses the API (including test suite libraries, for example) with either -DTET_THREADS when using UI threads, or -DTET_POSIX_THREADS when using POSIX threads.
 You must specify these options in addition to any other compiler options that may be required when compiling and/or linking multi-threaded programs.